12 Therefore, since we have such hope, we use great boldness of speech—

 The “hope” here is that New Covenant ministry imparts “glory” to Christians.
-Glory is God’s manifestations of Himself to believers.
+Glory is God’s manifestation of Himself to believers.
 Ultimately believers will be glorified, which is our “hope.”

 The supernatural work of the Spirit will show the glory of God to Christians and the world.
-The specific hope here is that the nature of the New Covenant was permanent and lasts for eternity.
+The specific hope here is that the nature of the New Covenant is permanent and lasts for eternity.
 Christian hope carries unconditional certainty within itself.
-God’s promises will fulfill His promises without question.
+God’s promises will fulfill His guarantee without question.

 we use great boldness of speech—

 The Greek word for “boldness” related to the right of a Greek citizen to speak freely.
 Paul’s team was public and open with their ministries.
 The dynamics of the New Covenant produces confidence in sharing its message.
-Paul’s ministry is open and clear, and not hidden like the veil of Moses.
-He exercises his ministry transparently and without fear.
+Paul’s ministry was open and clear, not hidden like the way the veil hid the glory on Moses’s face.
+He exercised his ministry transparently and without fear.

 The height of biblical erudition is to be transparent with our message.